elic4vet/my-rating-app/README.md

 - I will continue to learn how to use complicated CSS properties and how to use React to build more complex apps.
 - I will also learn how to use React Router to create a multi-page app.
 - Last but not least, I will learn how to use React Context to manage the state of the app.

-### Useful resources

-- [Example resource 1](https://react.dev/reference/react/useState) - This helped me understand how to use the useState hook to update the state of the app when a user clicks on a rating.
-- [Example resource 2](https://www.freecodecamp.org/news/learn-react-router-6/) - This is an amazing article which helped me understand how to use React Router to create a multi-page app.
-I'd recommend it to anyone still learning this concept.

 ## Author